jywu20/Notes/Computer Science/Logic and PLT/llvm.md

 the latter being the key for dynamic memory allocation in C, which is necessary for Turing completeness.

+## Non-optimized C is still a "high-level assembly language"

-The programming model of C, which assumes sequential execution, a single, continuous address space, and also global states, is not in complete agreement with modern computers.
+The programming model of C, which assumes sequential execution, data and instructions being stored together, a single, continuous address space, and also global states, is not in complete agreement with modern computers.
 Because of the limited speed of data transferring between the memory and the CPU, modern computers have several layers of caches, making the memory structure no longer flat.
+Plus, modern CPUs often have split caches (one for data, another for instructions) and therefore are modified Harvard architectures.
 Serial execution is technically not true because we have instruction-level parallelism.
 Existence of global states adds additional complexities to multithreading, obliging programmers to lock and unlock shared resources.

-Still, designers of modern CPUs design their chips to make sure C programs can still be relatively straightforwardly compiled if we don't need very, very high speed: the process loading data into the cache is invisible even at the assembly level, and instruction-level parallelism involves automatic dependency analysis of the binary code.
+Still, designers of modern CPUs design their chips to make sure C programs can still be relatively straightforwardly compiled if we don't need very, very high speed: the process loading data into the cache is invisible even at the binary code level, and instruction-level parallelism involves automatic dependency analysis of the binary code.
-So here we see co-evolution of CPUs and softwares: people have been familiar with programming with C-like languages, and hardwares are designed in a way to make C-like programming easy.
+So here we see co-evolution of CPUs and softwares: people have been familiar with programming with C-like languages, and hardwares are designed in a way to make C-like programming easy, and in this sense, C, without magic optimizations, is indeed a high-level assembly language in the sense that the assembly language has been specially designed to make it easy to compile C code to it.

+We can imagine or even make machines with no memory and only caches surrounding cores, or machines that run Jave bytecode or whatever, but the programming model of them will be too different from that of C, causing serious ecosystem problems.
+As for modern CPUs,
+the true heavy lifting computations are done on a modified Harvard architecture with some internal parallelisms, all of which are however hidden at the instruction set level.
+You can say that non-optimized C is not a low-level language, but neither is assembly.
+The mismatch between C (and also the instruction set architecture) and the *true, true* low-level stuff in modern CPUs may make some tasks slow, but that's what we have now.

+## C's problem in compiler optimization

+When it comes to optimization, the problem of C is not that it's not low-level enough, but that its idiomatic form is not high-level enough.
 [Making programs even faster](../HPC/overview.md) is challenging and needs the collaboration of chip designers and compiler engineers.
-Since as is mentioned above, no one wants to completely break the C-like hardware-software ecosystem, more and more techniques are invented in a kind of ad-hoc way to accelerate recurring patterns seen in C-like programming.
+Since as is mentioned above, no one wants to completely break the C-like hardware-software ecosystem, more and more techniques are invented in a kind of ad-hoc way to accelerate recurring patterns seen in C-like programming, which, unlike caching or instruction-level parallelism, *can* be controlled by assembly and C.
+Utilizing these mechanisms however only be deterministically done in C by calling compiler intrinsics (like the SIMD intrinsics) or by using compiler pragmas.
+OpenBLAS for example is mainly written in C (the Fortran files are for testing and reference) and it uses SIMD intrinsics and compiler pragmas.
+These however are too low-level and are for writing libraries only, and what we want is to write some C code and let the compiler to automatically apply these optimizations, *Automatic* optimization on *existing*, *human readable* codes proves hard in C, because C is *too low-level* this time.

 Operations like
 ```C
 for (int i = 0; i < len; i ++) {